kg/emscripten-test/README.md

 My repro steps are ad hoc and are mostly shaped by a desire to not ever have to run `make install`.
 But:

+EDIT: General setup steps for mac

+    # install mono using the installer from the mono website.
+    brew install emscripten # this pulls in node also brew install cmake
+    brew install autoconf
+    brew install automake
+    brew install libtool
+    brew install ccache

 Install emscripten and node.js (I suggest doing this via Homebrew).
 Check out this repository and cd to it.
 In a terminal run the following steps:

     # Check out my emscripten prototype branch; we'll build the aot compiler in this directory.